 - The blue light from your screen suppresses melatonin, a hormone responsible for controlling your sleep-wake cycle, which is bad for your vision and your brain.

 - Checking your phone before bed reduces the total amount of REM sleep.
 REM sleep is a sleep stage where your mind and body rejuvenate and restore.
 It improves memories, creativity and problem-solving skills.

 Useful App to limit phone consumption:

+We love journaling so much it’s a part of The Broke Backpacker Manifesto.
 Writing can help us confront emotions that we can’t understand or can’t make sense of.
 It’s a good way to turn the focus inward and externalise our worries, thoughts, or negativities.
 It can also take a role as a grieving process, an acceptance process, or simply a way to stay sane.

 Journaling helps us:

 - Keep our thoughts organised and memory sharp.
 Journaling is proven to improve working memory capacity and cognitive processing.

 - Relieve negative emotions by “brain-dumping” our anxieties, frustrations and others.
 It can help us to remain present while putting things in perspective and free up any emotional tension that is in the way of our happiness.

 - Improve emotional functions.
 Journaling in the long term evokes mindfulness and helps us regulate emotions.
 It gives us a tool to better understand ourselves, others and our relationships with others.